 Ease of Cleaning

-We gave the Ease of Cleaning score the most weight out of all of our rating areas because regular cleaning is essential in making sure that the humidifier helps your baby rather than causes harm.
-When water is left to sit in the tank base, it will naturally accumulate bacteria and fungi.
+We gave the Ease of Cleaning category the most weight in our overall score calculations because regular cleaning is essential to make sure that the humidifier helps your baby instead of causing harm.
+When water sits in the tank base, it naturally accumulates bacteria and fungi.
 Although there are ways to reduce the accumulation and presence of these organisms, there is no healthy way to permanently eliminate them.
-As the protector of your child's health, you are charged with the weekly (or sometimes daily) task of cleaning the internal workings to keep it from spreading mold and bacteria into the air.
+As the protector of your child's health, you will need to clean the internal workings weekly or daily to keep mold and bacteria from spreading into the air.

-You may be surprised to learn that descaling, or reducing mineral deposits on the surfaces of the base is considered to be part of the necessary cleaning routine to reduce the presence of unhealthy pathogens living on the surfaces.
+You may be surprised to learn that descaling, or reducing mineral deposits on the surfaces of the base is considered a necessary part of the cleaning routine to reduce the presence of unhealthy pathogens.
 The need to descale can be reduced by using distilled or filtered water.
-To learn more about descaling and how improper maintenance can leave the door open for mold, mildew, and other unwanted yucky things in your baby's environment, see our article How to Choose the Best Humidifier for your Baby.
+To learn more about descaling and how improper maintenance can open the door for mold, mildew, and other unwanted yucky things in your baby's environment, read our article on How to Choose the Best option for your Baby.

-Boneco U7147 and the Vornado Ultra3 scored well in this area because they were able to put out a lot of mist in a short period of time to bring humidity levels up quickly and keep them there.
-In our tests for effectiveness, we kept conditions as similar as possible to focus on each unit's mist output.
-It is important to keep in mind that the effectiveness scores in our tests may not be as important to you as scores for noise or ease of use if your goal is to humidify a very small room, or just a part of a room such as the area around the crib.
-All of the products we tested were able to raise the moisture level in the immediate vicinity around the unit.
+During testing, we kept conditions as similar as possible to focus on each unit's mist output.
+Keep in mind that the effectiveness of each product may not be as important to you as noise or ease of cleaning if your goal is to humidify a very small room or only a portion of a room such as an area around the crib.
+All of the products are able to raise the moisture level adequately in the vicinity immediately around the unit.

 Ease of Use